 The Student Financial Services (SFS) department at RCC strives to assist students in reaching their educational goals by providing information and applications for financial assistance programs.
-The SFS department will educate students on how to apply for various types of financial assistance, and will provide a variety of resources to students to educate them about financial aid.
-Through continual staff training and software updates, the SFS department strives to provide an accurate and efficient environment for staff and students.
-The SFS department will educate staff regarding new policies and procedures through on- and off- campus training and conferences as well as visits to other community colleges to learn best practices.
+SFS will educate students on how to apply for various types of financial assistance and will provide a variety of resources to students to educate them about financial aid.
+Through continual staff training and software updates, SFS strives to provide an accurate and efficient environment for staff and students.
+SFS will educate staff regarding new policies and procedures through on- and off- campus training and conferences as well as visits to other community colleges to learn best practices.